 Avoid a frisking – If you want to avoid being unnecessarily frisked, remember to remove jewelry and belts.

 This is one of the best flying tips for a nervous traveller.
 Take yourself to the duty free and ask for some samples of alcohol, most airports usually have a counter with a member of staff giving away free shots or tasters.
 This is a great free way to make you feel more relaxed for your flight.
+Don’t forget to stay hydrated and drink lots of water too!

 Are you travelling for a celebration?
 Inform the staff and sometimes they give out freebies on the flight!